-Some parents deem baby hammocks as the most comfortable alternative for their child.
+Some parents deem baby hammocks as a crib as the most comfortable alternative for their child.
 While their coziness is undeniable, many safety concerns have been raised over the years as to whether or not they are the right option for infants.
-In this article, we will discuss the suitability of baby hammocks to help you decide if this is the right purchase for your household.
+In this article, we will discuss the suitability of baby hammocks as a crib to help you decide if this is the right purchase for your household.

 About Baby Hammocks

 Are you wondering what exactly a baby hammock is?
 The name says it all, as it is literally a hammock for babies.
 But while we, as adults, might use this type of commodity for outdoor fun, the infant variety is destined for household use only.
 Depending on the manufacturer, it comes in various designs and styles.

 Baby hammocks as a crib are usually attached to a wooden pole so that they can hang from the door frame or ceilings.
 Some models use a freestanding frame as support.
 As a general rule, they are made using natural and breathable fabrics that cover a wool futon mattress designed to provide your baby with the comfort he or she needs to engage in a healthy slumber.

 At this point, it’s important to mention that a baby hammock as a crib bears no resemblance to an adult hammock.
 The former is solely intended as a bed for infants under the age of two, while the latter is a purely recreational fixture that is usually handy for camping and other relaxing activities that involve spending time in nature.